artscorestudio/document-bundle/Resources/doc/index.md

 ### Step 5 : Extends the bundle

 DocumentBundle is an *abstract* bundle.
-You have to create an inherited bundle :
+You have to create an inherited bundle for the persistance of entities :

 ```php
 <?php